Q – Should I Fertilize my Houseplants?

 Q– Can I apply wood ashes to my garden and around my shrubs?

 A– Wood ashes are a good source of potassium (potash) in the garden.
 They also raise the pH of the soil and sweeten it.
 Add them to the compost pile, rather than directly to garden soil.
 Spread the compost around shrubs and perennials that prefer a sweet soil.
 Do not apply where acid-loving plants like potatoes or rhododendrons will be grown.
 Have the soil tested periodically to make sure you are not overdoing it, as too much wood ash is not a good thing.
-Remember to save wood ashes in a fireproof container, as they can contain live embers for a long time.
+Remember to save wood ashes in a fireproof container, as it can hold live embers for a long time.
 Do not apply ashes to the garden if they have come from burning toxic materials.

 Q– Ice and snow have bent my trees and shrubs over.
 Should I shake them free?